-The Senior Leader Inclusion/SENDCO liaises with the School's Careers Leader and the Examinations Manager, parents/carers, pupils and subject teachers during the options process to ensure appropriate and ambitious pathways are chosen for key stage 4.
+The Senior Leader Inclusion/SENDCO liaises with the Deputy Headteachers in charge of Teaching and Learning and Raising Standards, The Careers Leader and the Examinations Co-ordinator, parents/carers, pupils and subject teachers during the options process to ensure appropriate and ambitious pathways are chosen for key stage 4.
 All EHCPs and Learner Profiles are updated to reflect our commitment to the Four Preparing for Adulthood outcomes which focus on employment, independent living, community inclusion and health.